Andrewllab/fast_mail/README.md

 - [ ] Standardize camera image observations across LIBERO and RoboCasa
 - [ ] Resolve XLSTM context length issues
 - [ ] Add custom XLSTM block stacking functionality

+### Xi
+- [ ] Can we make it possible to choose whether we want to load language models?
+For now, it initializes CLIP by default.
+- [ ] Is it necessary to distinguish camera_name and the name of observation?
+Would it be better to keep them unified?